 Some walking over uneven terrain is necessary, for distances up to two miles.

 The workshop site is our space for independent artmaking and drawing tutorials, including:

 Studio work is taken at your own pace, focusing on what interests and inspires.
 There are many sheltered spaces at the ranch to enjoy working in relative solitude, with panoramic views of the surrounding mesas.
 Constructive feedback is offered as desired, and silence is respected.

 Participants will receive a material kit that includes a range of mediums, papers, and tools.
 A list of supplemental materials will be provided.

 There are several occasions to talk about your work.
 Each evening, we gather to share the day’s successes and insights over a relaxed dinner.
 In addition to casual conversation, there is structured time for each participant to share images and discuss their ongoing studio practice and professional interests.
 The workshop offers an extended opportunity to connect with like-minded practitioners and colleagues.

 There seemed to be a perfect balance between focused, individual work time and reflection, and exchange of ideas and critique with others.
 I enjoyed not only discussions about materials and techniques, but also dialogue about teaching and the sharing of artist opportunities and career strategies.
 I was encouraged by others viewing my work but was also presented with thought provoking questions and suggestions that helped me expand as an artist.

 - M. Robinson, printmaker and professor

-The workshop is geared toward practicing visual artists with an established studio practice.
-The session holds a maximum of six participants, and requires a minimum of three.
+Each session holds a maximum of six participants, and requires a minimum of five.

 a basic level of physical fitness is necessary.